denliehoo/multi-swap/README.md

 https://medium.com/@saumya.ranjan/how-to-write-a-readme-md-file-markdown-file-20cb7cbcd6f
 # To do list / Progress:
 ## To do
-* Finish drop downlist for select an asset (hardcode common assets)
 * Add custom token; do checks that it is a legit token address
 * Store custom addresses in local storage
 * Find a way to pass state from the different components to the "swap" button in Swap.js